batman-nair/GephiViz/README.md

 Make interactive visualizations of [Gephi](https://gephi.org/) SVGs

 Click drag to navigate the map.
+Scroll or pinch to zoom.
 Hover on nodes to highlight connected nodes.
+[Try it out](https://batmannair.com/GephiViz/)

 ![GephiViz Visualization](visualization.gif)